facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 `nano hash.txt`

-enter the hashes into the file prefixed by $dahua$ with each hash on a new line for example.
+Enter the hashes into the file prefixed by $dahua$ with each hash on a new line for example.

 $dahua$6QNMIQGe

-$dahua$5RaTV1kR

 $dahua$tlJwpbo6

 If you are going to run a wordlist or dictionary against the file you can also place it in this folder.
 The location of the word list does not matter but it makes the commands easier to work with when you are starting out if it is in the same location.